brauner/brauner.github.io/_posts/2018-02-20-lxc-removes-legacy-cgroup-drivers.md

 was created and written by fellow `LXC` and `LXD` maintainer Serge Hallyn back in late 2013.

-The need for CGManager has been fading over the years as its main features can now be achieved in more standard and efficient ways:
+The need for `CGManager` has been fading over the years as its main features can now be achieved in more standard and efficient ways:
 - Allowing nested containers to control their own cgroups.
 - Enabling cgroup management for unprivileged users running unprivileged containers, i.e. containers employing user namespaces and idmappings.

-A first effort to deprecate CGManager happened with the inclusion of the new `cgfsng` cgroup driver in LXC combined with LXCFS' support for creating a per-container CGroup view in userspace.
+A first effort to deprecate CGManager happened with the inclusion of the new `cgfsng` cgroup driver in LXC combined with `LXCFS` support for creating a per-container cgroup view in userspace.

-The LXCFS approach had the benefit of working with all existing software that would normally interact with cgroups through the filesystem and was also more efficient (multi-threaded) compared to the single-threaded DBUS API that CGManager was offering.
+The `LXCFS` approach had the benefit of working with all existing software that would normally interact with cgroups through the filesystem and was also more efficient (multi-threaded) compared to the single-threaded `DBUS` API that `CGManager` was offering.

-The later inclusion of the CGroup Namespace in the mainline kernel finally moved all of this into the kernel, completely removing the need for a userspace solution to the problem.
+The later inclusion of the cgroup namespace in the mainline kernel finally moved all of this into the kernel, completely removing the need for a userspace solution to the problem.

-CGManager itself is currently considered as deprecated and will not see any further release and so there is little point in LXC keeping support for it.
+`CGManager` itself is currently considered as deprecated and will not see any further release and so there is little point in `LXC` keeping support for it.

 #### [cgfs](https://github.com/lxc/lxc/commit/1a8848b371cf2c86400f58fc64bf7ecc2cf5b261)
-The `cgfs` driver dates back from the origins of the CGroup subsystem and early integration in Linux distributions.
+The `cgfs` driver dates back from the origins of the cgroup subsystem and early integration in Linux distributions.

-At that point in time, it was somewhat common for CGroup controllers to all be co-mounted or be co-mounted in big chunks, often under /dev/cgroup or /cgroup.
+At that point in time, it was somewhat common for cgroup controllers to all be co-mounted or be co-mounted in big chunks, often under `/dev/cgroup` or `/cgroup`.

-LXC therefore needed a lot of logic to figure out exactly what CGroup controller could be found and where.
+`LXC` therefore needed a lot of logic to figure out exactly what cgroup controller could be found and where.
 It also had to enable a number of different flags to have the then widely different controllers behave in a similar way.

-Nowadays, all Linux distributions that setup CGroups will mount a split layout, typically with one controller per directory under /sys/fs/cgroup.
-LXC can rely on this and so knows exactly where to find all CGroup controllers without having to do complex mount table parsing and guesses.
+Nowadays, all Linux distributions that setup cgroups will mount a split layout, typically with one controller per directory under `/sys/fs/cgroup`. `LXC` can rely on this and so knows exactly where to find all cgroup controllers without having to do complex mount table parsing and guesses.

-That's what the `cgfsng` driver, introduced in LXC 2.0 does with the old `cgfs` driver only there as a fallback.
-We've very rarely witnessed that feedback happening and when it did, it was usually resulting in another failure.
+That's what the `cgfsng` driver, introduced in `LXC 2.0`, does with the old `cgfs` driver only there as a fallback.
+We've very rarely witnessed that `LXC` fell back to the `cgfs` driver and if it did it usually resulted in another failure.

 As the `cgfs` driver is old, complex and hard to maintain and doesn't seem to actually be handling any real world use cases, it will similarly